mtzfactory/nango/docs/docs/quickstart.md

 That's it!
 You have just created your 1st Sync :)

-While CURL is great for testing, for production, you will probably prefer using one of our native SDKs:
+While CURL is great for testing, for production, you will probably prefer using one of our native SDKs to create syncs on the fly from your code:

 <Tabs groupId="programming-language">